Jail and Inmate Search in New York

 What are New York Jail Records?

-You only need someone’s name to search for him or her in a New York prison.
-New York’s Department of Corrections offers an inmate locator tool on their website.
+You only need someone’s name to search for him or her in the state prison.
+The state’s Department of Corrections offers an inmate locator tool on their website.
 You can search with name, birth year, department or criminal ID.
 You can view extra details by clicking on their name.
 You will see all their crimes, convictions and sentencing.
 You will also see their prison ID, full name, gender, date of birth, race, status, facility information, date of admission and possible release.
-You may also use an online search portal to find someone incarcerated in a New York prison.
+You may also use a New York inmate search online to find someone incarcerated in state prison.

 Creating Public Jail Records

-New York creates jail records for each inmate in their prison system.
-A lot of people are processed through the New York prison system and to keep everything straight, every item must be updated within the online system.
+The state creates jail records for each inmate in their prison system.
+A lot of people are processed through the NY prison system and to keep everything straight, every item must be updated within the online system.
 Each inmate has their own trust account where friends and family can donate money for purchases.
 These too are records created and maintained by the administrators for the Department of Corrections.
 Other things recorded are court-related items, additional charges, sentencing and moves to a new facility.
+For more information, you can use New York prison inmate search tools.

 Criminal Justice Quick Facts